Add Your Heading Text Here

 Safety harnesses are not a requirement for Half Dome and we neither recommend for or against them.
 We also do not provide them.
 It is a personal decision and ultimately does lower risk.
 See here for more information: https://yosemitehouse.com/half-dome-safety-gear.

 For Backpacking Trips to Half Dome, you are able to obtain a Half Dome permit if you also obtain a wilderness permit for one of seven trailheads.
 See here for more information: Half Dome Permits for Backpackers.
+Or join Lasting Adventures for one of our highly-rated and all-inclusive Backpacking Trips That Include Half Dome.

-You can contact local outfitters and guide services such as Lasting Adventures, Inc. to inquire what dates they might have available.
-(Remember there is a charge for this service.)
-Other options include the two-day in advance Daily Lottery, or hiking the trail anyway and hoping you meet someone on trail that has an extra spot on their permit.
-Ultimately there is always next year.
+Other options include the two-day-in-advance Daily Lottery, or hiking the trail anyway and hoping you meet someone on the trail who has an extra spot on their permit.
+Ultimately, there is always next year.